pythonarcade/arcade/doc/programming_guide/how_to_get_help.rst

     print("Do stuff!")
     ```

+If you cannot type a backtick on your keyboard, you can copy the example
-You can click the button at the top right of the example box
+above to your clipboard.
+For convenience, clicking the icon at the top
+right of the example box will copy it for you.
-above to copy this template to your clipboard.
 You can paste it into
 Discord's message box as shown below:

 .. figure:: ./images/discord_code_entry_desktop.png
     :alt: The example code block from above pasted into Discord's
           message entry field.

-To format your own code, delete the code between the first and last
-lines, then paste your own code in!

 .. _help-sharing-with-markdown-terminal: